ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Host-to-Device (H2D) bandwidth
 ================================

-Run the test to collect performance characteristics of H2D copy operations of a given ROCm platform.
+Run the test below to collect performance characteristics of H2D copy operations of a given ROCm platform.

 .. code-block::